BhavanaBalasa/CoffeeShopSales_Power-BI/README.md

 # CoffeeShopSales_Power-BI
+## Description:
+   This project involved designing and implementing an advanced-level Power BI Sales Analysis Dashboard for a dataset with over 149,000 transactions from multiple coffee shop locations.
+Developed complex DAX measures for dynamic and insightful KPIs, Utilized a variety of charts to present data in a visually appealing and easy-to-understand format, implemented custom tooltips to provide additional context for visualizations,Created a Date Table with rich dimensions to analyze sales trends at various levels (daily, monthly, yearly).
 ## Bussiness Problem:
     Coffee shop businesses thrive on understanding customer behavior, product performance, and sales trends across locations.
     With 149,116 detailed transaction records, this dataset provides an opportunity to gain insights into sales performance,